 Environmental organic chemistry

-Dr. Boiteau specializes in environmental organic and metal chemistry.
-Research in the Boiteau organic biogeochemistry lab focuses on understanding how microbes and plants impact the mobility and bioavailability of metals in the environment.
-Much of this work relies on the development of analytical approaches to characterize biologically produced organic metal species and determine their kinetic properties using chromatography coupled with multimodal mass spectrometry.
+Much of our current research focuses on understanding how microbes and plants impact the mobility and bioavailability of metals in the environment.
+This work relies on the development of analytical approaches to characterize biologically produced organic metal species and determine their kinetic properties using chromatography coupled with multimodal mass spectrometry.

 - Linus Pauling Postdoctoral Fellow - Pacific Northwest National Laboratory (2016-2018)